Walnut Hill Community Church: Multi-campus church

 As a multi-campus church, Walnut Hill Community Church functions as one church with many locations.
 Each campus location shares the same mission, vision and values, but expresses them in a way that is relevant and effective to its local community.
 The church communicates its purpose as "Igniting a passion for Jesus in Connecticut, New England and around the world" and invests its resources in providing biblical preaching, serving the local community, developing the next generation and building a strong sense of belonging among its congregation.

 Campus locations can be found in Bethel, Derby, New Milford, and Waterbury and online.
 Additional campuses will be considered in the future.

 Team leadership

-Walnut Hill operates under a team leadership model, with three pastors—Adam DePasquale, Craig Mowrey, and Shawn Winters—collaborating as lead pastors.
+Walnut Hill operates under a team leadership model, with twp pastors—Adam DePasquale and Shawn Winters—collaborating as lead pastors.
 Together, they share the traditional responsibilities of a senior pastor while guiding and advancing key areas of the church's ministry.